archfz/cypress-terminal-report/README.md

 ## Release Notes

 - Fix issue with duplicated log send on extended control when parent suite has after each but current suite doesn't. [issue](https://github.com/archfz/cypress-terminal-report/issues/98)
+- Fix issue with empty array of logs causing extra unnecessary new lines in console output. [issue](https://github.com/archfz/cypress-terminal-report/issues/99)
+- Confirm support with cypress 7.3.0.

 #### 3.1.1